TheEdoRan/next-safe-action/website/docs/getting-started.md

 - Next.js >= 14 (>= 15 for [`useStateAction`](/docs/execution/hooks/usestateaction) hook)
 - React >= 18.2.0
 - TypeScript >= 5
-- Zod or Valibot or Yup
+- Zod or Valibot or Yup or TypeBox
 :::

 **next-safe-action** provides a typesafe Server Actions implementation for Next.js App Router.